Download

 Abstract

-Employing data from Polymarket, a blockchain-based prediction market where users trade on Federal Reserve interest rate decisions and scenarios related to central bank independence, we construct a hawk-dove score for individual wallets and link user-level beliefs to monetary policy expectations.
-Users who believe that President Trump will fire Federal Reserve Chair Jerome Powell, and who therefore expect more intense political pressure on the central bank, hold more dovish views; they expect lower short-term interest rates than other users.
-These differences persist after controlling for individual wallet-level characteristics such as trading volume, profitability, and collateral use.
-Agents anticipating Powell’s removal also anticipate higher long-term Treasury yields, concordant with concerns about reduced policy credibility and long-run inflation risk as pointed to by the literature on the time inconsistency of optimal policy.
-These findings suggest that political events shape expectations about future monetary policy, in this case through perceived threats to central bank independence.
+Employing data from Polymarket, a blockchain-based prediction market where users trade on Federal Reserve rate decisions and scenarios related to central bank independence, we construct a hawk–dove score for wallets and link beliefs to monetary policy expectations.
+Users who believe President Trump will fire Fed Chair Powell, and who expect stronger political pressure on the central bank, hold more dovish views and expect lower short-term rates than other users.
+They also expect higher long-term Treasury yields and higher inflation, consistent with reduced policy credibility.
+The findings indicate that political events affect expectations through perceived threats to central bank independence.